Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02g_Settings.md

 Enter a description for the follow-on booking.

 - *Account*
 Enter the account number to trigger the automatic follow-on booking function.
-If the account number is not known, use the account number search function, see [Search in accounting](/RetailSuiteAccounting/Operation/14_SearchAccounting.md#search-for-an-account).
+If the account number is not known, use the account number search function, see [Search for an account](/RetailSuiteAccounting/Operation/14_SearchAccounting.md#search-for-an-account).

 - *Valid from - to*
 Enter the validity start and end date for the follow-on booking.

 - *Contra account*
 Enter the contra account number to register the follow-on booking.
-If the account number is not known, use the account number search function, see [Search in accounting](/RetailSuiteAccounting/Operation/14_SearchAccounting.md#search-for-an-account).
+If the account number is not known, use the account number search function, see [Search for an account](/RetailSuiteAccounting/Operation/14_SearchAccounting.md#search-for-an-account).

 - *Account*
 Enter the contra account number to register the follow-on booking.
-If the account number is not known, use the account number search function, see [Search in accounting](/RetailSuiteAccounting/Operation/14_SearchAccounting.md#search-for-an-account).
+If the account number is not known, use the account number search function, see [Search for an account](/RetailSuiteAccounting/Operation/14_SearchAccounting.md#search-for-an-account).

 - *Factor*  - *calc.*
 Enter a factor value to be applied to the initial booking amount and click the drop-down list to select the appropriate calculating method.
 The following options are available: